2012–13 Stevenage F.C. season

 The 2012–13 season was Stevenage F.C.'s third season in the Football League, where the club competed in League One.
 This article shows statistics of the club's players in the season, and also lists all matches that the club played during the season.
 Their sixth-place finish and subsequent play-off semi-final defeat during the 2011–12 campaign means it was Stevenage's second season of playing in League One, having only spent two years as a Football League club.
-The season also marked the third season that the club played under its new name – Stevenage Football Club, dropping 'Borough' from its title as of 1 June 2010.
 It was manager Gary Smith's first start to a season as Stevenage manager, having been appointed in January 2012.
 However, Smith was sacked in March 2013 following a run of 14 defeats in 18 games.
 His successor was Graham Westley, returning for his third spell in-charge of Stevenage, having previously managed the club for three years from 2003 to 2006, and then four years during his second-spell from 2008 to 2012.

 Ahead of the season, there were wholesale changes involving the playing squad.
 Eight players were released in May 2012, including Ronnie Henry, subsequently ending his seven-year association with the club.
 With a number of players out of contract, further departures were revealed as Chris Beardsley, Joel Byrom, Scott Laird and John Mousinho all rejected the offer of contract extensions at Stevenage, and all four ended up signing for Preston North End, who at the time were managed by Westley.
 Three more first-team players left Stevenage before the start of the new campaign, both Michael Bostwick and Lawrie Wilson made the step up to the Championship, signing for Peterborough United and Charlton Athletic for respective undisclosed fees; while Craig Reid signed for League Two side Aldershot Town for a five-figure fee.
 Smith's first three signings of the close season were announced at the end of May, with goalkeeper Steve Arnold joining from Wycombe Wanderers, as well as midfielders James Dunne and Greg Tansey signing from Exeter City and Inverness Caledonian Thistle respectively.
 Five more players joined the club before the start of pre-season, and Lee Hills and Matt Ball were further additions following successful trials.
 In terms of transfer activity during the season, both Don Cowan and Rob Sinclair left the club on free transfers.
 Strikers Patrick Agyemang and Dani López were signed before the close of the summer transfer window, while defenders Andy Iro and Ben Chorley were acquired mid-season.